featheredtoast/satisfactory-monitoring/README.md

 Edit the web server config -- on steam this is something like `C:\\Program Files (x86)\Steam\steamapps\common\Satisfactory\FactoryGame\Configs\FicsitRemoteMonitoring\WebServer.cfg`

 We are interested in two settings:
 `Listen_IP`: the address to listen for requests.
 This is by default localhost which will not allow external IPs.
-Setting to `0.0.0.0` will allow the containers to query the mod's data.
+If you're running the monitoring stack on a different computer, you may need to set this to `0.0.0.0` to allow the monitoring computer access to the factory data.
 `Web_Autostart`: set to true to autostart the webserver when we load the game.

 An example configuration can look like the following:
 ```
 {
-  "Listen_IP": "0.0.0.0",
+  "Listen_IP": "127.0.0.1",
   "HTTP_Port": 8080,
   "Web_Autostart": true,
   "Web_Root": "",
-  "SML_ModVersion_DoNotChange": "0.8.22"
+  "SML_ModVersion_DoNotChange": "0.8.30"
 }
 ```